DanielTal1/server-try/README.md

 #### `download the needed packages`

-Write the following line in the Package Manager Console:
-npm i
-This will automatically download the necessary dependencies of the project.
-Then write the following lines int the Package Manager Console:
+Write the following lines int the Package Manager Console:
 Install-Package EntityFramework (if you don't have it already)
 Enable-Migrations(if you didn't use Entity Framework before)
 Update-Database